Phone 13 screen replacement won’t kill Face ID after all

 Analysis: a win for Right to Repair

-Apple has grown more hostile toward independent repairs over the years, preferring instead that consumers get their products fixed directly through Apple at an Authorized Service Provider, or at third-party shops worldwide that are part of its Independent Repair Provider (IRP) program.
+Apple has gotten more hostile to independent repairs over the years, preferring instead that consumers get their products fixed directly through Apple, at an Authorized Service Provider, and increasingly at third-party shops worldwide that are part of its Independent Repair Provider (IRP) program.
 The latter get tools, training, and parts sourced directly from the company.

-This runs against the Right to Repair ethos, which campaigns against device-makers deliberately designing their products to be harder for individuals and third-party shops to repair.
-While EU lawmakers have been exploring laws that eliminate e-waste and back consumer rights for years, the US government under President Biden’s administration is finally starting to revise Right to Repair laws – especially for smartphone makers.
+This runs against the Right to Repair ethos, which campaigns against devicemakers deliberately designing their products to be harder for individuals and third-party shops to repair.
+While EU lawmakers have been exploring laws backing Right to Repair on behalf of consumers and to eliminate e-waste for years, the US government under President Biden’s administration is finally starting to revise Right to Repair laws – especially for smartphone makers.

-Apple isn’t the only company obstructing Right to Repair – a Bloomberg report back in May detailed how the trade group TechNet, which includes Google and Apple, encouraged lawmakers not to sign Right to Repair laws.
-The report also explained how tech giants lobby against such legislation on the state level, as Microsoft, Amazon, and others did for a 2019 Washington bill.
+Apple isn’t the only company obstructing Right to Repair – a Bloomberg report back in May detailed how the trade group TechNet, which includes Google and Apple, encouraged lawmakers not to sign Right to Repair laws, while also explaining how tech giants lobby against right to repair legislation on the state level, as Microsoft, Amazon, and others did for a 2019 Washington bill.

 The iPhone 13’s display-and-microcontroller serialization seemed like another way to funnel consumers into repairing devices through Apple-authorized businesses, functionally limiting Right to Repair.
 Hopefully the company walking back its arbitrary hardware limitation is a sign of its direction in the future.